 Obviously, same as mentioned above, let your map be fully loaded.
 When you are using the biggest zoom level on your map, it can be quite misleading for two main reasons:

-– your map has a lot of detail, which require more time to load
+– your map has a lot of detail, which requires more time to load

-– the difference between the biggest zoom levels aren’t spectacular, so you might not notice which area has been already loaded, which not yet
+– the difference between the biggest zoom levels isn’t spectacular, so you might not notice which area has been already loaded, and which has not yet

-Try always to take a look on the very bottom, where you should spot some alert informing you, that map is still loading.
+Try always to take a look at the very bottom, where you should spot some alert informing you, that map is still loading.